St. Gregory’s Catholic Primary School

 "I have been a parishioner at St. Gregory's since moving to Chorley in the early 1990s.

-I have a degree in Physics with Electronics from Manchester University.
-I am also a Chartered Engineer through the British Computing Society having worked in software & system engineering development for over 30 years.
+I am a Chartered Engineer through the British Computer Society and have worked in aerospace software and systems engineering for over 30 years.

 Committees -